kubeshop/testkube-docs/docs/articles/install/s3-storage.md

   ]
 }
 ```

-This will grant the Enterprise API’s and Worker Service Accounts (testkube-enterprise-api and testkube-worker-service Service Account in the namespace testkube-enterprise) to assume the created Role which grants access to AWS S3.
+This will grant the Testkube API’s and Worker Service Accounts (testkube-enterprise-api and testkube-worker-service Service Account in the namespace testkube-enterprise) to assume the created Role which grants access to AWS S3.

+## 3. Configure for AWS S3

-4. The following configuration should be provided to the testkube-enterprise Helm chart to configure Enterprise API and Worker service to use AWS S3 for storage:
+The following configuration should be provided to the testkube-enterprise Helm chart to configure
+the Testkube API and Worker service to use AWS S3 for storage:

 ```yaml
 global: